kleinschmidt/icon_2017/slides_notes.md

 language is _really really hard_, and adapting to unfamiliar talkers is so easy we only rarely notice that we're doing it.
 What gives?

+the key to this came to be by thinking about distributional learning as itself a sort of _inference under uncertainty_ ( Bayes )

-we can think of Distr. learning as a process of inference under uncertainty at _another level_, or _hierarchical inference_.  two source of information: data itself, and _prior expectations_.
-Where do these come from?
-Experience with other talkers.
+we can think of Distr. learning as a process of inference under uncertainty at _another level_, or _hierarchical inference_.  two source of information: data itself, and _prior expectations_.  ( talker is point in distribution space. bunch of talkers, learn distribution, rule out a huge number of possibilities )

+( slide on adapt/generalize/recognize, to
+motivate how good priors help )

+Where do these come from? ( god slide ) Experience with other talkers.

 ( talker's cue distributions -> point in cue space -> distribution of talkers -> clusters of talkers; lots of clusters you _could_ learn, figuring out which